Get My San Diego Zoo & Other Discounts

 Safety Measures

-Prohibited items include glass containers, bicycles, skates, skateboards, hoverboards, scooters, and portable radios.
+Prohibited items include glass, outside alcohol, laser pointers, balloons, bicycles, rollerblades, skates, and projectile toys.
 The information above is subject to change, so it’s best to review these policies before you go.

 Cincinnati Zoo Tickets & More FAQ